AguaClara/StaRSFine/Spring2019FinalReport.md

 The spring of 2019 team discovered through experimentation that given all design parameters, it is possible for the stacked rapid filter with injection and extraction to run without allowing sand to escape through the outlets.

 Testing the apparatus with sand and water running at filtration speeds made the flaws in the apparatus used for experimentation clear, and the team was able to adapt the apparatus to overcome the initial concerns.
 The spring of 2019 trials showed that the "Christmas tree" design can handle very high filtration speeds without failure.
-The second trial showed that the top branch of the filter can handle high velocities of filtration without sand leaving in the outlet pipes, which is encouraging for predicting the success of this design.
+The second trial showed that the bottom branch of the filter can handle high velocities of filtration without sand leaving in the outlet pipes, which is encouraging for predicting the success of this design.
 The third trial stands to show the strength of the exclusion zones that are formed by this design.
 The fourth, fifth, and sixth trials have progressed to better simulate AguaClara plants.
 The experiments have repeatedly shown that at the very least, the design will not fail even at forward filtration speeds that are much faster than predicted.
 Because of the pressure issues that the team has found with the apparatus failures, there have been many tests where all of the water comes out of one outlet branch.
 This is a problem in testing the whole design, but at the same time, it shows that each branch can handle a filtration speed three times faster than it needs to.
-This "safety factor" is encouraging as the team considers testing the branched design at Cornell's water treatment plant.
+This large range of filtration speed is encouraging as the team considers testing the branched design at Cornell's water treatment plant.

 ## Future Work
 Based on the trials completed in the spring of 2019, the next steps will require moving forward to implement this design in a real, full-scale AguaClara plant.

 The future team must first establish methods to fabricate the 3D printed shelves on a larger scale.
-After establishing a new apparatus, the large scale system must be tested before the design enters running plants.
+After establishing a new apparatus, the large scale system must be tested in Cornell's water treatment plant before the design enters large-scale production and implementation in AguaClara plants.
 It is an exciting time for StaRS FInE.

 # Manual
 ## ProCoDa